-1 The 56% figure assumes that every person who did not return a questionnaire was a woman in one of the identified occupations.
+Essays in Sociology.
+New York: Oxford University Press.
+1946. - 5.
+Paddock, 1977, 1981, op. cit. - 6.
+The 56% figure assumes that every person who did not return a questionnaire was a woman in one of the identified occupations.
 If not, Paddock notes that the sample may actually represent a larger percentage of women administrators.
-The sample used here is slightly larger than Paddock's because it includes respondents who returned schedules after her cut-off date for analysis.
-This does not appear to bias the sample in any way, except to include a slightly higher proportion of principals than does her analysis.
+The sample used here is slightly larger than Paddock's because it includes respondents who returned schedules after her